Annaly Capital Management (NLY)

 Operating as a real estate investment trust since 1996 with a focus on generating income from interest rate spreads, Annaly Capital Management (NYSE:NLY) is a diversified capital manager that invests in agency mortgage-backed securities, residential mortgage loans, and mortgage servicing rights.

-Annaly Capital Management’s quality doesn’t meet our expectations.
+Annaly Capital Management is skating on thin ice.
 We believe there are better businesses elsewhere.

 StockStory Analyst Team